 Alcohol is a traditionally legal drug that depresses the nervous system, coordination, and a person’s ability to react quickly.
 Most Columbia students are smart, safe, and responsible and choose to consume alcohol is in a lower-risk manner by engaging in protective behaviors, including not drinking.
-In a 2015 survey,* 98 percent of Columbia students report using one or more protective behaviors most of the time or always:

 Good to Know

 As part of the larger Responsible Community @ Columbia (RC@C) initiative, during student orientation all new students take part in R.O.A.R. @ Columbia: Responsible.
 Optimal.
 Authentic.
 Resilient.
 (ROAR) discussions and other activities.
 Facilitated by Orientation Leaders, these sessions allow for an honest dialogue about alcohol and other drugs while establishing social norms and supporting a community of smart, safe, and responsible decision-making.

 The session aims to:

 - Challenge students’ misperceptions about alcohol and other drugs

 - Describe the impact that drinking has on the broader community

 - Discuss how negative consequences are avoidable

 Responsible Community @ Columbia also provides alcohol and other drug-related information, resources, and support year-round to all students.
 Student groups may request a RC@C related workshop, Responsible Event Host training, and resident assistants can apply for RC@C Mini-Grants.